 Stop Domestic Violence

 Domestic abuse is cross-cultural and occurs irrespective of race, ethnicity, religious belief, class, sexual orientation, and/or disabilities.
-It is not confined to specific cultures, religion or lifestyle.
+It is not confined to specific cultures, religions and/or lifestyles.
 The perpetrators may include a spouse, partner, family and/or children.

 Domestic violence can be: